 What conditions mimic a soleus tear?

-Gastrocnemius tears, ruptured Baker’s cyst, stress fractures of the tibia or fibula, and deep venous thrombosis can all present like soleus muscle strains.
-You should see a doctor to get the correct diagnosis.
+Gastrocnemius tears, ruptured Baker’s cyst, stress fractures of the tibia or fibula, accessory soleus muscle and deep venous thrombosis can all present like soleus muscle strains.
+You should consult a doctor to receive an accurate diagnosis.

-How can you tell the difference between soleus vs gastrocnemius calf tear?
+How can you tell the difference between a soleus vs gastrocnemius calf tear?

-Generally, gastrocnemius tears, also known as tennis leg, occur inside the mid-calf secondary to ballistic movements such as sprinting, jumping or changing direction.
-In almost all cases, sportspeople with gastrocnemius tears cannot continue their activity.
+Generally, gastrocnemius tears, or “tennis leg,” occur in the mid-calf area secondary to ballistic movements, such as sprinting, jumping, or changing direction.
+In almost all cases, athletes with gastrocnemius tears cannot continue their activity.
 They are often stopped in their tracks and have difficulty weight bearing.
-Alternatively, soleus tears occur primarily in runners and have a gradual onset of stiffness or pain.
+Alternatively, soleus tears occur primarily in runners and typically present with a gradual onset of stiffness or pain.

 How long does a soleus muscle strain take to heal?

 We used to think that the size of the soleus muscle tear determined how long it took to heal.
 However, recent evidence suggests that the location of the tear is more critical.
-Generally, tears involving the intra-tendinous connective tissue recover longer than those involving the muscle covering.
-Also, if the intra-tendinous connective tissue is completely torn (complete tear), the injury takes longer to recover.
+Generally, tears involving the intra-tendinous connective tissue take longer to recover than those involving the muscle covering.
+Additionally, if the intra-tendinous connective tissue is completely torn (a complete tear), the injury takes longer to heal.

 Can PRP (platelet-rich plasma) injections help a soleus tear heal quicker?

 We don’t know.
-But we generally limit PRP injections to cases where healing is slow.
-We think injecting PRP into soft scars might help transform them into mature scars.
+However, we generally limit PRP injections to cases where healing is slow.
+We believe injecting PRP into soft scars may help transform them into mature scars.
 However, we don’t know whether this injeciton makes a difference in the long term.

 Final word from Sportdoctorlondon regarding soleus muscle strains